aodhanlutetiae/data_journalism_jomec/README.md

 **MCT559 Data Journalism 2020-21, JOMEC (Cardiff University)**

 This is the material and weekly structure for the Data Journalism course taught at Cardiff University's School of Journalism in the Autumn 2020 semester (MSc in Computational & Data Journalism).
-The course ran for 12 weeks with a weekly 4-hour class and some weeks an additional 3-hour workshop.
+The course ran for 12 weeks with a weekly 4-hour class and, on some weeks, an additional 3-hour workshop.
 Questions and observations welcome at odonnella4@cardiff.ac.uk or [@aodhanlutetiae](https://www.twitter.com/aodhanlutetiae).

 **Course resources**
 - [Reading list](https://docs.google.com/document/d/15dNzLex3VdkcRjcXvyc8mKoXOFhBJHl2kVZeCUICLfQ/edit?usp=sharing)